nullplatform/github-action-build/README.md

       run: echo "Updated Status: ${{ steps.update-build.outputs.status }}"
 ```

-In this example, the GitHub Action updates an existing Nullplatform build's status to 'successful' when a pull request is closed.
+In this example, the GitHub Action updates an existing nullplatform build's status to 'successful' when a pull request is closed.

 ## License